 5. Get the localized languages from POEditor to WordPress

-Following the above steps, you'll be able to translate WordPress themes and plugins faster, by improving the process of managing your language files between your WordPress account and your software localization project on the POEditor platform.
+Following the above steps, you'll be able to translate WordPress themes, sites or plugins faster, by improving the process of managing your language files between your WordPress account and your software localization project on the POEditor platform.